Deduplication, compression, and your backup

 Incydr Basic, Advanced, and Gov F1, yes.

-This article describes how data deduplication and data compression increase the efficiency of the Code42 app's backup process and decrease the amount of storage space needed while still preserving your ability to restore the files to their original state.
+This article describes how data deduplication and data compression increase the efficiency of the Code42 agent's backup process and decrease the amount of storage space needed while still preserving your ability to restore the files to their original state.

 Data deduplication is a form of single-instance storage, which means that we do not store the same information twice, even if you have the exact same file (or part of a file) duplicated in two or more places on your computer.

 For instance, your email may contain many instances of the signature file that is attached to your emails.
 Without deduplication, each instance of your signature would be saved independently when backing up your email, taking up additional space with multiple copies.
 With data deduplication, only one instance of the signature is actually stored in your backup, and additional instances point to the stored copy.

 Watch the short video below to learn more about file deduplication.
 For more videos, visit the Code42 University.

 How does deduplication work?

 The Code42 agent uses block-level deduplication when backing up your files, which splits the files into smaller blocks of data before sending them to your backup destination.
 During the initial backup of your files, all of the unique blocks of data are transferred to the destination.

 If there are duplicate versions of the same file on your computer, the Code42 agent detects the duplicate blocks of data and does not send them again.
 If the file changes, only the changed blocks are transferred.
 In the example below, only the shaded blocks of data would be sent to the destination.

 This makes block deduplication very efficient.
 The Code42 agent uses block-level data deduplication in conjunction with compression to optimize storage space at each destination and reduce the bandwidth required for your backup.